Environment

 The Southern Islands fishery is almost entirely a trawl fishery.
 The Auckland Island shelf squid are also readily accessible and attractive to trawlers because they can be caught with little finfish bycatch.
 The squid jig fishery has been negligible for several years now.

 Arrow squid is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
-FNZ works in partnership with Deepwater Group (a not-for-profit organisation that works on behalf of fisheries quota owners) to manage and monitor the fishery.
+FNZ works in partnership with Seafood New Zealand | Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners) to manage and monitor the fishery.

 These fisheries are currently under reassessment.